-The lowest average annual air temperature for the observed period 2000-2020 is 5.2°C (2005), and the highest average annual temperature for the same period is 19.9°C (2019).
-The absolute maximum temperatures in this area reached the value of 44.6°C in 2007, and the absolute minimum temperatures reached the value of -24.3°C in 2012.
+The lowest average annual air temperature for the observed period 2000-2020 is $5.2^{\circ}$ C (2005), and the highest average annual temperature for the same period is $19.9^{\circ}$ C (2019).
+The absolute maximum temperatures in this area reached the value of 44.6°C in 2007, and the absolute minimum temperatures reached the value of $-24.3^{\circ}$ C in 2012.
 The average annual amount of precipitation for the observed period from 2000-2020 ranged from 463.4mm to 910.0mm.

 The average annual humidity is about 74%.
 The northwest wind is the most frequent.
 The second one is Košava (southeast wind).
-During the spring and summer, it is a dry and warm wind, usually bringing dry weather.
-During the winter, it is a dry and cold wind, increasing the perception of cold temperatures and it can also carry a lot of dry snow, generating snow deposits.
+During the spring and summer, it blows like a dry and quite warm wind, with which precipitation rarely arrives even during the winter, although it brings dry snow and builds high debris, causing an increased feeling of cold.
 The third most important is the cold north wind.

-The average number of days with snowfall is 34.4 and 46.8 with snow cover larger than 1 cm.
-The highest number of days with fog is in the period from October to February - 21.6 days during the year.
-The highest number of frost days during the year occurs in the period from October to April, with an average number of 91.1 during the period.
+The average number of days with snow is 34.4, or 46.8 with snow cover.
+The largest number of days with fog is in the period from October to February - 21.6 days during the year.
+The highest number of frost days during the year occurs in the period from October to April, with an average number of 91.1.